CreatorsDevs/Snakes2D/README.md

 git clone https://github.com/CreatorsDevs/Snakes2D.git
 ```

-2. Open the project in your preferred game development software.
+2. Open the project in unity.

 3. Play or Build and run the game.